County Sustainability Committee

 - Researching and pursuing grants that pertain to sustainability goals and programs

 Assistant County Executive OfficerMatthew is the current Chair of the County Sustainability Committee.
 Matthew has over 18 years of local government experience.
 He previously served as the Director of General Services at the County of Santa Barbara.

-Program Specialist, Energy and Sustainability Initiatives Division, Community Services Department
+Program Specialist, Sustainability Division, Community Services Department

 Frank started working on the Energy and Climate Action Plan as a CivicSpark AmeriCorps Fellow and is now a full-time staff member coordinating the implementation and monitoring of the Energy and Climate Action Plan across County departments.
 He also works on the emPower Program, helping to improve energy efficiency in residential homes around the County.